Best Electric Smoker Review – Top 5 Smokin’ Hot List for March, 2023 with Buying Guide

 The Masterbuilt 20070411 is a very similar model that you might want to compare with the 20077515 we have reviewed.

 2. Smokin Tex Pro Series 1400

 Let’s start with capacity.
-The Pro Series 1400 is larger than the Smokette, with three steel racks plus a fish rack (and five positions inside the cook box to choose from) and is able to accommodate a total of 35 pounds of meat.
+The Pro Series 1400 is smaller than the Masterbuilt but still has three steel racks plus a fish rack (and five positions inside the cook box to choose from), and can accommodate a total of 35 pounds of meat.
 It’s not the biggest electric smoker on the market, but it should be more than sufficient for home use.

-The one quarrel the review team have with the Pro 1400 is that it only has a standard internal temperature gauge which isn’t 100% accurate, so you have to supply your own meat probe if you want to keep full track of your meat’s cooking temperature.
+The one quarrel the review team has with the Pro 1400 is that it only has a standard internal temperature gauge which isn’t 100% accurate, so you have to supply your own meat probe if you want to keep full track of your meat’s cooking temperature.